TaylorResearchLab/Petagraph/petagraph/data_dict.md

 ---
 ## Protein - Protein Interactions (STRING)

-**Source**:  We used 9606.protein.links.full.v12.0 assertions obtained from STRING database and ...
+**Source**:  We ingested human protein to protein interaction data from the STRING website.  assertions obtained from STRING database.
+To download this file, navigate to the STRING download page [here](https://string-db.org/cgi/download?sessionId=bhAGIM6ZbBmX) and select Homo Sapiens in the drop down box.
+Then download the 9606.protein.links.full.v12.0 file.

-**Preproccessing**: We converted human ENSEMBL protein IDs to UNIPROTKB and filtered the dataset for the top 10% of the combined score.
-The refined dataset contains 459,701 relationships (919,402 including reverse ones) that connects UNIPROTKB nodes with the relationship types `interacts_with` and `inverse_interacts_with`.
-The SAB: `STRING` and `evidence_class` which denotes the combined score for the relationship, found on both these Concept-Concept relationships.
+**Preproccessing**: We converted human ENSEMBL protein IDs to UNIPROTKB IDs and filtered the dataset for the top 10% of the combined score.
+The refined dataset contains 459,701 relationships (919,402 including reverse ones) that connect `UNIPROTKB` nodes with the relationship types `interacts_with` and `inverse_interacts_with`.
+The SAB `STRING`  and `evidence_class` which denotes the combined score for the relationship, are both found on these Concept-Concept relationships.

 <img src="https://github.com/TaylorResearchLab/Petagraph/blob/main/figures/publication_figures/schema_figures/STRING.png" alt="drawing" width="800"/>